 The pitfalls of folk mysticism

-Certainly in the more daily and ‘folklore’ expressions of Islamic mysticism, these ‘dark sides’ often become amply clear.
-No matter how fantastic it might be to witness certain colorful trance rituals, the devotion of folk mysticism certainly isn’t free from every sin.
-For example, many scholars (among which, most notably, many Salafis and Islamic Modernists) have justly criticized the passivity of the faithful who completely immerse themselves in all sorts of woolly spiritual practices and have no concern for the social inequities which pervade their society.
+Certainly in the more daily and folklore expressions of Islamic mysticism, these “dark sides” often become amply clear.
+No matter how overwhelming it might be to witness certain colorful trance rituals, the devotion of folk mysticism certainly is not free from every sin.
+For example, many scholars have justly criticized the passivity of the faithful who completely immerse themselves in all sorts of woolly spiritual practices and have no concern for the social inequities which pervade their society.
 The large quantities of drugs, which are often taken throughout some pilgrimages to holy places or during certain mystical rituals at Sufi shrines, are quite telling in this respect.

-Of course, the usage of certain types of drugs certainly doesn’t have to be problematic.
-For many millennia the use of drugs has been an accepted part of different religious rituals such as, for example, more shamanistic practices in which one undertakes a ‘journey of the soul’ through the use of drugs.
-In various cultures and societies drugs thus had an appropriate place.
-On top of it, drugs can sometimes offer an existential valve or lead to interesting mind altering experiences.
-In that sense the use of drugs only puts some extra emphasis on the fluidity of Pakistani folk Islam.
+Of course, the use of certain drugs certainly does not have to be problematic in itself.
+For many millennia the use of drugs has been an accepted part of different religious rituals such as, for example, more shamanistic practices in which one undertakes a “journey of the soul” through the use of mind altering substances.
+In various cultures and societies such drugs thus had an appropriate place.
+On top of it, they can sometimes offer an existential valve or lead to liberating spiritual experiences.

-Yet when drug experiences gain the upper hand, they can become destructive and overgrow any deeper spirituality.
-However, this doesn’t just apply to drugs.
-Mysticism in general — and certainly when it’s related to mass gatherings — can sometimes corrupt into a pure flight from of reality.
+Yet when drugs gain the upper hand, they can become destructive and overgrow any deeper spirituality.
+Even more so, this does not only apply to drugs.
+Mysticism in general — and certainly when it is related to mass gatherings — can sometimes corrupt into a pure flight from of reality.
 That is why one can sometimes come across dubious devotement and pseudo-magical rituals in certain mystically oriented environments (Islamic as well as others).

-Another example of the pitfall of folk mysticism is the manner in which the status of ‘mystic’ is sometimes exploited.
-Some of the most flagrant examples thereof are related to wandering ‘pirs’, ‘faqirs’ or ‘dervishes’ who don’t just preach spiritual messages but also often offer their services as supernatural healers.
+Another example of the pitfall of folk mysticism is the manner in which the status of “mystic” is sometimes exploited.
+Some of the most flagrant examples thereof are related to wandering “pirs,” “faqirs,” or “dervishes” who do not just preach spiritual messages but also often offer their services as supernatural healers.
 Without any medical knowledge, they try to solve psychological problems as well as physical illnesses with all sorts of rituals and prayers.
-It should not wonder that their ‘skills’ often don’t alleviate the problem but sometimes even make it worse.
+It should not wonder that their “skills” often do not alleviate the problem but sometimes even make it worse.
 And it becomes extremely grim when some of them turn to criminal behavior.

-Let it be clear however that these forms of charlatanry and shameful abuse don’t prove that all mystical healers are cheats.
-Many of them have an important role to play within the social, psychological and medical frame of their culture and community.
-Yet, if we wish to truly understand the various expressions of Islamic mysticism, it simply does not make a lot of sense to suppose that it somehow remained completely devoid of every sort of perversion.
+Let it be clear however that these forms of charlatanry and shameful abuse do not prove that all mystical healers are cheats.
+Many of them have an important role to play within the social, psychological, and medical frame of their culture and community.
+Yet, if we wish to truly understand the various expressions of Islamic mysticism, it simply does not make a lot of sense to suppose that it somehow remained completely devoid of every sort of problem or perversion.

-Such types of misconduct most certainly aren’t limited to Islamic mysticism.
+Such types of misconduct most certainly are not limited to Islamic mysticism.
 Neither do they show that every mystical brotherhood is corrupt.
 Quite the contrary.
 Both the historic and the contemporary expressions of Islamic mysticism are full of beautiful examples of deep spirituality.
-But it simply doesn’t help to superficially describe ‘Sufism’ as nothing but a nice, light and open version of Islam because it happens to have a taste for mysticism.
+But it simply does not help to superficially describe “Sufism” as nothing but a nice, light and open version of Islam because it happens to have a taste for mysticism.

-In light of all of this, it’s also of the utmost importance that the Sufis themselves were very conscious of these kinds of abuses, perversions and problematic expression of Islamic mysticism.
-The truly great mystics often criticized the thoughtlessness of certain rituals in folk Islam, the lawlessness of certain wandering preachers and the dubious teachings of certain sheiks.
-However, these criticisms differed strongly from the general and categorical rejection of ‘Sufism’ as we can encounter today.
-The classical scholars never voiced criticism on ‘Sufism’ as a separate strand of Islam, but simply voiced their concerns about the hypocrisy of specific people.
-They considered the mystical aspect of religion as self-evident (which highlights the normativity of that aspect yet again), but they did oppose those who didn’t genuinely strive for the mystical essence of Islam.
+In light of all of this, it is also of the utmost importance that the Sufis themselves were very conscious of these kinds of abuses, perversions, and problematic expression of Islamic mysticism.
+The truly great mystics often criticized the thoughtlessness of certain folk rituals, the lawlessness of certain wandering preachers and the dubious teachings of certain sheiks.
+However, these criticisms differed strongly from the general and categorical rejection of “Sufism” we can encounter today.
+The classical scholars never voiced criticism on “Sufism” as a separate strand of Islam, but simply voiced their concerns about the hypocrisy of specific people.
+They considered the mystical aspect of religion to be self-evident (which highlights the normativity of that aspect yet again), but they did oppose those who did not genuinely strive for the mystical essence of Islam.

-Despite all the beautiful and sincere forms of Islamic mysticism one can discover in various places, it’s of great importance therefore not to lose track of the dark sides.
+Despite all the beautiful and sincere forms of Islamic mysticism one can discover in various places, it is of great importance therefore not to lose track of the dark sides.
 Because when we conceptually try to free Islamic and other mysticisms of all darkness, it perpetuates our defective contemporary views on religion.
-It makes us incapable to grasp the relevant dimensions and underlying dimensions of it all — even when we’re standing right in front of them and when we’re a part of them ourselves, such as, for example, in the case of ‘tourism Sufism’.
+It makes us incapable to grasp the relevant dimensions and underlying dimensions of it all — even when we are standing right in front of them and when we are a part of them ourselves, such as, for example, in the case of “tourist Sufism.”

-One doesn’t even have to go all the way to Turkey to encounter such rituals.
-They’re often performed outside of Turkey as well.
+One does not even have to go all the way to Turkey to encounter such rituals.
+They are often performed outside of Turkey as well.
 In European or American concert halls and churches, for example, one can sometimes witness a sema.
-Yet those who take hold of such an opportunity have to keep in mind that the dancers they’re watching, generally speaking, aren’t real Mevlevis.
+Yet those who take hold of such an opportunity have to keep in mind that the dancers, generally speaking, are not real Mevlevis.
 Together with other Sufi-orders in Turkey, the Mevlevi order was disbanded by law in 1925.
 The classical structure thus ceased to exist.
 Their places of study and worship were closed, sheiks were removed from their position and for decades it was forbidden to perform the rituals.
 From the fifties onwards, exceptions were allowed specifically for the sema ceremony, but only because of their folkloric value, not because they were truly religious gatherings.

 So to hear and see how a sema once upon a time used to be executed through such a staged performance can of course be fun and informative yet it always remains what it is: an interesting performance.
-All in all, it’s a form of ‘fast food spirituality’.
+All in all, it is a form of “fast food spirituality.”
 Not too expensive, calmly watched from a distance and easily digested.

-It’s just a little strange that spectators often presume they’re truly witnessing a religious-spiritual phenomenon in a museum, tourist venue or concert hall.
-Suppose a Turkish tourist would attend a performance of a choir in a cultural center of, let’s say, the All-Night Vigil of Rachmaninov and suppose this Turkish tourist afterwards, with an elated expression on his face, says: “It was amazingly beautiful to see all those monks pray so intensely!”
+It is just a little strange that spectators often presume they are truly witnessing a religious-spiritual phenomenon in a museum, tourist venue or concert hall.
+Suppose a Turkish tourist would attend a performance of a choir in a cultural center of, for example, the All-Night Vigil of Rachmaninov and suppose this Turkish tourist afterwards, with an elated expression on his face, says: “It was amazingly beautiful to see all those monks pray so intensely!”
 Obviously, such a statement would come across as very bizarre.

 Sufism of the state

-Since Sufism isn’t something in the margin but a central thread that runs through the whole tradition and takes different shapes in all layers of society, it was, throughout history, also connected to the political reality in various ways.
+Since Sufism is not something in the margins but rather a central thread that runs through the whole tradition and takes different shapes in all layers of society, it was, throughout history, often connected to the politics of several regions.
 Some Sufis advocated for the battles of the authorities, others, in contrast, were thorns in the side of the powerful.
-As a result, within the Islamic world, one can find all sorts of examples of mysticism being the driving force against suppression or, on the contrary, of mysticism being taken up in the established ‘state structures’.
+As a result, within the Islamic world, one can find all sorts of examples of mysticism being the driving force against suppression or, on the contrary, of mysticism being taken up in the established state structures.

-Today as well, Islamic mysticism is often interwoven with politics.
-And sometimes in quite unexpected places, such as the Iranian government.
+Today as well, Islamic mysticism is often interwoven with politics, and sometimes in quite unexpected places.
 Ayatollah Khomeini, for example, encouraged Michael Gorbatsjov to read the works of classical mystical philosphers such as Ibn Arabi, Ibn Sina and Sohrawardi.

-Of course, our usual image creation can’t fathom such a mix of religion, spirituality, mysticism and politics.
-The dichotomous manner in which we think about these topics makes us either completely ignore such realities or makes us singularly focused on those elements that confirm the dichotomy of ‘religion’ vs. ‘mysticism’ — even though it makes no sense in a religious tradition like Islam or a phenomenon like “Sufism.”
+Our usual frames cannot encompass such a mix of religion, spirituality, mysticism, and politics.
+The dichotomous manner in which we think about these topics makes us either completely ignore such realities or makes us singularly focused on those elements that confirm the dichotomy of “religion” versus “mysticism” — even though it makes no sense when we try to understand a tradition like Islam or a phenomenon like “Sufism.”

 As such, this article only amplifies the conclusions of the first two articles in this series.
-And it should thus become clear that the misconceptions about Islamic mysticism aren’t simply some small mistake or some innocent ignorance.
-Much more is at stake.
-These misconceptions are, in fact, part and parcel of the contemporary ‘politics of mysticism.”
+It should thus become clear that the misconceptions about Islamic mysticism are not simply some small mistake or some innocent ignorance.
+More is at stake.
+These misconceptions are, in fact, part and parcel of the contemporary “politics of mysticism.”
 The fourth and last part of this article series will thus explain the exact dynamics behind this “politics of mysticism” and explain how they kindle contemporary conflicts.